MURDERGUTS/MURDERGUTS/README.md

 inf:
 - Is inspiration okay?
-UPDATE: ask me personally to take inspiration, please! i dont really want VERY identical styles to see inspired by mine. my style is definitely not consistent and i got so much shading styles, as i am experimenting.
+UPDATE: ofc!!!! but i dont really want VERY identical styles to see inspired by mine. my style is definitely not consistent and i got so much shading styles, as i am experimenting!

 • i LOVE roblox myths and slasher movies!!